afarago/esphome_component_bthome/components/docs/bthome_receiver.rst

 ESP32 BTHome Receiver
 =====================

-BTHome is an energy efficient but flexible BLE (Bluetooth Low Energy) format for devices to broadcast their sensor data and  button presses.
+**BTHome** is an energy efficient but flexible BLE (Bluetooth Low Energy) format for devices to broadcast their sensor data and  button presses.
 Devices can run over a year on a single battery.
 It allows data encryption and is supported by popular home automation platforms, like `Home Assistant <https://www.home-assistant.io>`__, out of the box.

 This component implements local reception and decoding without the need of a central hub.

-Note: as for now supports V1 and V2 unencryted formats.
+Note: as for now this component is limited to V1 and V2 unencryted formats.
+Encryption support might be implemented later on.

 .. code-block:: yaml